kalharatennakoon/course-difficulty-analysis/README.md

 # Course Difficulty Analysis: Validity, Reliability, and Normality Study

+> **📚 Educational Purpose Disclaimer**: This project is created for educational and learning purposes only.
+It serves as a demonstration of statistical analysis techniques, machine learning methodologies, and data science best practices.
+The analysis and findings are intended for academic study and skill development.

 This repository contains a comprehensive statistical analysis of course difficulty prediction with a focus on validity, reliability, and normality assessment of the data.

 ## 📊 Overview